iterative/mlem.ai/content/docs/command-reference/import.md

   or just link existing file [default: copy]
 - `--type <text>` - Specify how to read file Available types: ['pandas', 'pickle', 'torch'] [default: (auto infer)]
-- `--index` / `--no-index` - Whether to index output in .mlem directory
-- `-e`, `--external` - Save result not in .mlem, but directly in project
 - `-h`, `--help` - Show this message and exit.

 ## Examples